 Tensions are on the rise between the United States, its ally South Korea, and North Korea.
 The two sides never formally signed a peace treaty at the end of the Korean War in July 1953.
 Instead, they have been locked in a stalemate defined by periodic military clashes, many of which have been deadly.
 Over the past fifteen years, the international community and the two previous American administrations have focused on the development of North Korea’s nuclear program and a worsening humanitarian situation inside the country.

-In the last week, North Korea held a large national parade in honor of the country’s founder Kim Il Sung, tried and failed to successfully test a ballistic missile, and made a series of statements threatening the United States with nuclear war.
+Over one week in April, North Korea held a large national parade in honor of the country’s founder Kim Il Sung, tried and failed to successfully test a ballistic missile, and made a series of statements threatening the United States with nuclear war.
 Officials in the U.S. administration have verbally responded to North Korean actions and rhetoric, and Vice President Mike Pence traveled to Korea, visiting the demilitarized zone (DMZ) that separates the North and South.

 In light of the intensified tenor of the situation on the Korean peninsula, faculty and students in the School of Foreign Service have weighed in on the foreign policy debate and provided analysis.

 Professor Victor Cha, Director of Asian Studies, D.S.
 Song Chair in the Department of Government and School of Foreign Service and former Director for Asian Affairs on President George W. Bush’s National Security Council, sees two main options that the U.S. can use to “impose significant costs” on North Korea, according to an article in The Atlantic:

 “The United States ‘could use military power … or the Chinese can put real economic pressure on’ North Korea.”

 Cha spoke about the drawbacks to military action in a story published by ABC News.